bytedance/byteps/README.md

 We provide a [step-by-step tutorial](docs/step-by-step-tutorial.md) for you to run benchmark training tasks.
 The simplest way to start is to use our [docker images](docker).
 Refer to [Documentations](docs) for how to [launch distributed jobs](docs/running.md) and more [detailed configurations](docs/env.md).
 After you can start BytePS, read [best practice](docs/best-practice.md) to get the best performance.

 Below, we explain how to build and run BytePS by yourself.
 BytePS assumes that you have already installed one or more of the following frameworks: TensorFlow / PyTorch / MXNet.
-BytePS depends on CUDA and NCCL, and requires gcc>=4.9.
+BytePS depends on CUDA and NCCL.
+By default NCCL is in `/usr/local/nccl`, but you can also specify it with `export BYTEPS_NCCL_HOME=/path/to/nccl`.

+The installation requires gcc>=4.9.
 If you are working on CentOS/Redhat and have gcc<4.9, you can try `yum install devtoolset-7` before everything else.
+In general, we recommend using gcc 4.9 for best compatibility.

 ### Build from pip